markhibberd/vault/README.md

 #### What is Vault?

 **Vault** is the name for a software library written using the Scala programming language.
 Vault is compiled against version 2.9.1 of the Scala programming language.
+Vault is licenced under BSD3 (see `etc/LICENCE`).

 The Vault library is used for interacting with persistence storage through the JDBC database API.
 Vault implements and exploits several computational concepts: